Miming in instrumental performance: United Kingdom

 When the Beatles performed on the TV show Thank Your Lucky Stars in 1963, the guitar and bass were not plugged in and there were no microphones on the stage, so the band was miming their instrument playing and lip-syncing the vocals.

 Initially, bands performing on the UK TV show Top of the Pops mimed to the commercially released record, but in 1966 after discussions with the Musicians' Union, miming was banned.
 After a few weeks during which some bands' attempts to play live were somewhat lacking, a compromise was reached whereby a specially recorded backing track was permitted as long as all of the musicians on the track were present in the studio.
 The TOTP Orchestra, led by Johnny Pearson, augmented the tracks when necessary.
 This setup continued until 1980, when a protracted Musicians' Union strike resulted in the dropping of the live orchestra altogether and the use of prerecorded tracks only.
 This accounts for a number of acts who never appeared on the show because of their reluctance to perform in this way.

 Highlights have included Jimi Hendrix who, on hearing someone else's track being played by mistake (in the days of live broadcast), mumbled "I don't know the words to that one, man," a drunken performance of "Fairytale of New York" by Shane MacGowan of the Pogues, a performance of "Roll with It" by Oasis in which Noel and Liam Gallagher exchanged roles and BBC DJ John Peel's appearance as the mandolin soloist for Rod Stewart on "Maggie May."

 The Top of the Pops miming policy occasionally led to unintended consequences, such as in 1988 when All About Eve appeared for the song "Martha's Harbour" and the televised audience could hear the song but the band could not.
-As the opening verse began, unknowing lead singer Julianne Regan remained silent on a stool on stage while Tim Bricheno (the only other band member present) did not play his guitar.
-An unseen stagehand apparently prompted them that something was wrong in time to mime along to the second verse.
+As the opening verse began, unwitting lead singer Julianne Regan remained silent on a stool on stage while Tim Bricheno (the only other band member present) did not play his guitar.
+An unseen stagehand apparently prompted them that something was wrong in time for them to mime along to the second verse.
 The band were invited back the following week, and chose to sing live.
+When British pop group Take That performed on Top of the Pops as well as several other TV programs, they would occasionally mime to their pre-recorded backing tracks.
+This practice continued with upcoming artists such as Robbie Williams (who left Take That in 1995) and Gary Barlow.
+However, following the return of Williams in 2010, the band have only sung live.